postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/creating-an-api.md

 You can rename, delete, or remove the API from the workspace using the __View more actions__ (__...__) menu in the left sidebar.

-   > When you delete an API or remove it from a workspace, the collections, monitors, mocks, and environments linked to it will not be deleted / removed.
+   > When you delete an API or remove it from a workspace, the collections, monitors, mocks, and environments linked to it will not be deleted or removed.

    <img alt="Edit API" src="https://assets.postman.com/postman-docs/v8-more-actions2.jpg"/>